 Employment for lawyers is expected to continue growing for another decade as laws continue to get more complicated.
 Despite the growth in jobs, however, competition among lawyers is especially keen.
 Government reports suggest that the employment trend is shifting towards larger law firms and away from individual practices.
 Anyone looking to open a private practice would do better to look in smaller towns than in metropolitan areas.

 Earnings for lawyers can be substantial, in part because of the high cost of attending law school.
-The Bureau of Labor Statistics lists the middle range of lawyer income at between $62,000 and $137,000, but salaries vary according to the employer.
+The U.S. Bureau of Labor Statistics lists the median annual income for lawyers as $114,970 in 2014, but salaries vary according to the employer.
 Partners in law firms typically earn more than those with a private practice, but solo practitioners enjoy the advantages of being the ultimate boss--choosing how many cases to take and which ones, enjoying a more flexible schedule and workweek, etc.

 Planning for a Career in Law

 Students should understand the real lifestyle and work habits of lawyers before they make the decision to pursue a career in law.
 Once they enter law school and are faced with the long hours of study and exhaustive case reviews and analysis, students can become disenchanted with the procedure.
 However, the rigorous pace of law school can be good practice for the lifestyle of a lawyer, which often includes long days and weekends, plus meticulous attention to detail.

 In addition, careers in law are highly competitive.
 Simply earning a law degree will not guarantee a job as a lawyer.
 Along with good grades in college courses, a law student needs to build an attractive portfolio to show to prospective employers.
 Law school applicants should consult with advisers to determine what opportunities are available through the school.
 Among the criteria law schools use to determine a law school applicant's admission eligibility are:

 - high grades